glouis/Laima-Discord-Bot/README.md

 Display a table with the potential earnings.
 Give the number(s) of victories for which you want an estimation of the earnings.
 Without parameters, display the complete table.

     &draft table 4 5 6

+### Season
+Display the rewards of the ranked mode.
+Give the rank(s) for which you want to know the rewards.
+Accepted values are number from 6 to 30, top100, top20, 3rd, 2nd and 1st.
+If no rank are given, display the all table.

+    &season 21

 ### Twitter
 Allow to subscribe or unsubscribe to the [twitter timeline of Krosmaga (fr)](https://twitter.com/krosmaga).